 Under normal market conditions, at least 80% of the trust's net assets will be invested in securities of companies engaged in technologies believed to be "revolutionary".
 For this purpose, the sponsor defines companies engaged in revolutionary technologies to be companies that are principally engaged in or that derive significant revenues from businesses in digital assets and blockchain; cybersecurity; internet of things (the interconnection through the internet of computing devices embedded in everyday objects that enables them to send and receive data); banking, insurance, and investment technology; high-performance compute/artificial intelligence; robotics; and 5G (fifth-generation cellular network communication) technology and services.
 The sponsor will only include companies from the Syntax-defined digital assets and blockchain; cybersecurity; internet of things; banking, insurance, and investment technology; high-performance compute/artificial intelligence; robotics; and 5G technology and services "segments" that devote material resources to one or more of these technologies.
 These segments are defined solely by Syntax and the determination of each company's segment and revenue associated with such segment is made solely by Syntax using its proprietary Functional Information System (described below) for purposes of the Syntax North America Technology Revolution Index.
 The trust will not invest in cryptocurrencies directly or through the usage of derivatives.
 Because the trust does not invest directly in cryptocurrencies or through cryptocurrency derivatives, the trust is not expected to track the price movements of any cryptocurrency.
 The trust may invest in securities of companies that have investments in cryptocurrencies directly or through derivatives.
-The trust may invest in securities of foreign issuers, including companies in emerging markets, and in securities of companies with smaller market capitalizations.
+The trust may also invest in securities of foreign issuers, including companies in emerging markets, and may invest in American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") or other similar depositary receipts of these securities.
+The trust may also invest in companies with smaller market capitalizations.
 The trust's portfolio will include securities of companies in a variety of industries that are devoting material resources to one of the Syntax-defined segments, but that may nonetheless have limited ties to, and derive limited revenue from, these segments.
 The trust "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
 As of the trust's inception, the trust is considered to be concentrated in securities issued by companies in the information technology sector.

 The Syntax North America Technology Revolution Index.
 The Syntax North America Technology Revolution Index equally weights North American-listed companies engaged in the provision and/or use of disruptive or revolutionary technologies.
-The Syntax North America Technology Revolution Index applies screens for size and liquidity, and defines technology segments including digital assets and blockchain; cybersecurity; internet of things; banking, insurance, and investment technology; high-performance compute/artificial intelligence; robotics; and 5G technology and services.
+The Syntax North America Technology Revolution Index applies screens for size and liquidity, and defines technology segments including digital assets and blockchain; cybersecurity; internet of things; banking, insurance, and investment technology; highperformance compute/artificial intelligence; robotics; and 5G technology and services.
 The Syntax North America Technology Revolution Index uses company classification data structured in Syntax's proprietary Functional Information System ("FIS"), which draws primarily from audited annual reports (e.g., 10-K filings) and secondarily from unaudited documents (e.g., news articles, company websites) to allow granular groupings and comparisons of companies by the characteristics of their various product lines.